-Butterfly Garden – Poway, California
+Butterfly Garden Design - Ecological Landscape Design in Poway, California

-“A Private Sanctuary for Biodiversity and Pollinators”
+A Private Sanctuary for Biodiversity and Pollinators

-The Butterfly Garden in Poway, California, is designed as a living ecosystem — a garden that blossoms year after year and evolves into a sanctuary for wildlife.
+The Butterfly Garden in Poway, California, is designed as a living ecosystem, a garden that blossoms year after year and evolves into a sanctuary for wildlife.
 This project was nominated among the best landscape designs for nature restoration in San Diego.

 By weaving together native plants, nectar-rich flowers, and ecological design strategies, the garden supports butterflies, bees, and pollinators while providing a serene outdoor retreat for the homeowners.